 Are Hydrating and Moisturizing the Same Thing?

-Wouldn’t it be nice to tackle dehydration and aging all at once?
-Thankfully, hyaluronic acid is often included in anti-aging products, too.
-This anti-aging cream fits the bill.
-Not only does is contain hyaluronic acid, but it visibly lifts, firms and re-texturizes skin.
+Wouldn’t it be nice to tackle dehydration and signs of aging all at once?
+Thankfully, this anti-aging cream fits the bill.
+Not only does it contain hyaluronic acid, but it visibly lifts, firms and re-texturizes skin as well.

 If you’ve ever noticed your skin is so dehydrated that it not only looks dull and less plump, but dehydration lines appear, this cream is for you.
-It acts as a fix by evenly spreading water throughout all areas of the face to re-hydrate dry and dehydrated areas.
+It acts as a fix by evenly spreading water throughout all areas of the face to rehydrate the areas that need it most.

-Don’t worry, oils don’t have to be sticky or greasy.
+Oils are a great way to moisturize dry skin, and they don’t have to be sticky or greasy, either.
 In fact, this one won’t even leave skin looking shiny; it has a dry, satin finish.
 The replenishing facial oil concentrate nourishes skin with moisture for a total transformation.

 CeraVe Moisturizing Cream

 This rich, non-greasy, fast-absorbing moisturizing cream is suitable for dry skin and sensitive skin types.
 It’s made with hydrating hyaluronic acid and essential ceramides to maintain and restore the skin’s moisture barrier for healthy-looking and moisturized skin.